Supreme Leader Snoke: Description

-In the context of the story, Snoke is a "genetic strandcast" created by Emperor Palpatine to serve as his proxy in power.
-Snoke, whom Abrams called "a powerful figure on the dark side of the Force", was introduced as the leader of the First Order and master to the sequel trilogy's primary villain, Kylo Ren.
+In the context of the story, Snoke is a "genetic strandcast" (a type of clone) created by Emperor Palpatine to serve as his proxy in power.
+Snoke, whom Abrams called "a powerful figure on the dark side of the Force", was introduced as the leader of the First Order and master to the sequel trilogy's main villain, Kylo Ren.
 Serkis described Snoke as "quite an enigmatic character, and strangely vulnerable at the same time as being quite powerful.
 Obviously he has a huge agenda.
 He has suffered a lot of damage."
 Serkis called Snoke "a new character in this universe", adding "I think it'd be fair to say that he is aware of the past to a great degree."

 Explaining why CGI was the only way to create Snoke's unique appearance, Serkis said before the film's premiere, "The scale of him, for instance, is one reason.
 He is large.
 He appears tall.
 And also just the facial design—you couldn't have gotten there with prosthetics ... he has a very distinctive, idiosyncratic bone and facial structure."
 Chief of creature and droid effects Neal Scanlan said, "This character is much better executed as a CGI character.
 That's just a practical reality when he's 7-foot-something tall; he's very, very thin."
 Snoke's "scarred, cavernous face" was not revealed before the release of the film, in which he appears as a "massive, ominous hologram".
 The character's deep voice was first heard in the teaser trailer released on November 28, 2014.

 Robbie Collin of The Telegraph described the disfigured and skeletal Snoke as a "sepulchral horror", Richard Roeper of the Chicago Sun-Times called him "hissing and grotesque", and Andrew O'Hehir of Salon dubbed the character "a spectral demonic figure".
 Variety's Justin Chang wrote that Snoke resembled "a plus-sized, more articulate version of his character Gollum", and Chris Nashawaty of Entertainment Weekly described him as "essentially Emperor Palpatine crossed with one of the aliens from Close Encounters."
 Stephanie Zacharek of Time called the character "a giant, scary, noseless dude who sits placidly in an oversized chair like a dark-lord version of the Lincoln Monument."

 There were multiple fan theories regarding the origins and identity of Snoke prior to the 2019 film The Rise of Skywalker.
 Such theories included that he was Darth Plagueis, a Sith Lord anecdotally mentioned in Star Wars: Episode III – Revenge of the Sith and the mentor of Palpatine, allegedly possessing the power to prevent death; Palpatine himself, "the Operator" Gallius Rax, a mysterious First Order manipulator from Chuck Wendig's Aftermath novel trilogy; or Ezra Bridger, a main character from the animated series Star Wars Rebels.